Fathiah-Lawal/Grade-Prediction-System/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

 For questions or support, please contact [fatiaholajumoke@gmail.com]

-## Acknowledgments

-- Thanks to the academic institutions providing data insights
-- Built with Streamlit for web interface
-- Machine learning models powered by scikit-learn
->>>>>>> master